 I want to see risk in our relationships, because of the safety of His love.

 I want the church to be a place where God’s grace lives and reigns, where people can say a struggle, and find Truth and Love.

 I want us to believe that theology, the Bible, and spiritual conversation are for the everyday of life, rather than safe deposit boxes we create to store them in.

 I want us to see the connection between mental, emotional, and relational health, and the hope God’s Word bring in the middle of all of them, as we figure it all out in this life together.

 I create books, Bible studies, and resources.

-I write resources that are readable, accessible, and intensely theological and intensely practical.
+I write resources that are readable, accessible, and intensely theological while intensely practical.
 They are meant to stretch us, me, you, and the person sitting next to each of us.
-You won’t find fluff, but you will find some humor, lots of room for conversation, and a whole lot of genuine.
+You won’t find fluff, but you will find some humor, lots of room for conversation, and a whole lot of authenticity.

 Join one of my studies online, listen to the podcast, or look through the articles available throughout the blog.
 I hope you see more Hope than Heidi, but feel like you have a new friend in the process.

 These are the core values of I Love My Shepherd.
 What everything we do and say operates under: